Research Assistants

 B.Sc. İzmir Institute of Technology, Chemical Engineering, 2021 / Minor Program Mechanical Engineering, 2020

-M.Sc. İzmir Institute of Technology, Mechanical Engineering (Ongoing)
+M.Sc. İzmir Institute of Technology, Mechanical Engineering, 2025

 Research Interests